How To Deal With A Hostile Work Environment In Michigan

 Does Harassment Prevent You From Working?

-To have a hostile work environment claim, the harassment must be based on discrimination of a protected class and so pervasive that it affects a person's ability to perform his or her job.
-A hostile work environment can include harassment over a person's race, age, sex, religion, national origin or disability.
+To prove a hostile work environment claim, the harassment must be based on a protected class and be so pervasive that it affects a person’s ability to perform his or her job.
+A hostile work environment can include harassment over a person’s race, age, sex, religion, national origin or disability.
 The most common type of hostile work environment is based on sexual harassment.